ryohei8227/bedrock-hcls-tokyo2/README.md

      - `EnvironmentName`: Differentiates the application if launched in the same AWS account (lowercase, one number, max 5 characters)
      - `RedshiftDatabaseName`: Name for the Redshift database
      - `RedshiftUserName`: Username for Redshift database login
-     - `RedshiftPassword`: Password for Redshift database login [Store password securely]
+     - `RedshiftPassword`: Password for Redshift database login [Remember and store password securely]
      - `GithubLink`: Default repository for the Agent (do not change)
      - `ImageTag`: Tag of the Docker image for Streamlit UI deployment
      - `ReactAppAllowedCidr`: CIDR range from where access to the React UI is allowed
      - `MultiAgentDevMode`: Select True to use a python notebook to manually create the agents step by step.
-Select false to auto create all agents.
+Select false to auto create a subset of agents.

 > [!NOTE]
 > Full deployment takes approximately 10-15 minutes.
 Stack can also be launched in us-east-1 or us-west-2 by clicking launch stack below